IHCC-cohorts/data-harmonization/README.md

 ### 2. Creating the ROBOT Template

 Cohort data dictionaries are transformed into OWL ontologies using [ROBOT templates](http://robot.obolibrary.org/template).
-All new cohorts must provide a public Google spreadsheet with their data dictionary in this format.
+All new cohorts must provide a tab on our [ROBOT template Google spreadsheet](https://docs.google.com/spreadsheets/d/1FwYYlJPzFAAItZyaKY2YnP01yQw6BkARq3CPifQSx1A) with their data dictionary in this format.
+Name this tab with your chosen cohort short name.
 We recommend that you take a moment to briefly look over the template documentation, but you do not need to read it in-depth; we will provide all required template strings below.

 The following information is **required**:
 - ID